pirak/firebot-gambling-script/README.md

 ## Usage

-As a user, you have various options to enter the gambling.
+You have various options to enter the gambling as a user in chat.
 The `!gamble` command only works with exactly one argument in one of the following formats:
-- `all`: put all your points into the pool,
+- `all`: gamble all your current points,
-- `x%`: put only `x` percent of your points into the pool,
+- `x%`: gamble only `x` percent of your total points,
-- `x`: put exactly `x` of your points into the pool.
+- `x`: gamble exactly `x` of your points.